jkivlen/jkivlen.github.io/_posts/2021-01-13-session_blog.markdown

 Cookies are used by the server to implement sessions.
 As we went over earlier, sessions allow for the application to remember a user as they move to different pages.
 A particular session will last from the time you log in as a user to the the time you log out or close your brower.
 Relying on the browser and server like this in order to store small amounts of user's data(usually < 4 KB) allows for HTTP to be stateless while providing a good experience for the user.
 # What does it mean to log in a user?
 Logging in is just storing a user's ID in the session hash.
 We use a key to store a user's ID like this: `session[:user_id] = user.id`.
 This means that logging out is also just clearing the session hash: `session.clear`.
+This is illustrated below with the image of a binding.pry session in my sinatra movie app.